Polyacrylamide gel electrophoresis: Further processing

 Following electrophoresis, the gel may be stained (for proteins, most commonly with Coomassie brilliant blue R-250 or autoradiography; for nucleic acids, ethidium bromide; or for either, silver stain), allowing visualization of the separated proteins, or processed further (e.g. Western blot).
 After staining, different species biomolecules appear as distinct bands within the gel.
 It is common to run molecular weight size markers of known molecular weight in a separate lane in the gel to calibrate the gel and determine the approximate molecular mass of unknown biomolecules by comparing the distance traveled relative to the marker.

 For proteins, SDS-PAGE is usually the first choice as an assay of purity due to its reliability and ease.
 The presence of SDS and the denaturing step make proteins separate, approximately based on size, but aberrant migration of some proteins may occur.
 Different proteins may also stain differently, which interferes with quantification by staining.
 PAGE may also be used as a preparative technique for the purification of proteins.
-For example, preparative native PAGE is a method for separating native metalloproteins in complex biological matrices.
+For example, preparative native PAGE is a method for separating metalloproteins in complex biological matrices while preserving their structural integrity.

 Chemical ingredients and their roles

 Polyacrylamide gel (PAG) had been known as a potential embedding medium for sectioning tissues as early as 1964, and two independent groups employed PAG in electrophoresis in 1959.
 It possesses several electrophoretically desirable features that make it a versatile medium.
 It is a synthetic, thermo-stable, transparent, strong, chemically relatively inert gel, and can be prepared with a wide range of average pore sizes.
-The pore size of a gel and the reproducibility in gel pore size are determined by three factors, the total amount of acrylamide present (%T) (T = Total concentration of acrylamide and bisacrylamide monomer), the amount of cross-linker (%C) (C = bisacrylamide concentration), and the time of polymerization of acrylamide (cf. QPNC-PAGE).
+The pore size of a gel and the reproducibility in gel pore size are determined by three factors, the total amount of acrylamide present (%T) (T = Total concentration of acrylamide and bisacrylamide monomer), the amount of cross-linker (%C) (C = bisacrylamide concentration), and the time of polymerization of acrylamide.
 Pore size decreases with increasing %T; with cross-linking, 5%C gives the smallest pore size.
 Any increase or decrease in %C from 5% increases the pore size, as pore size with respect to %C is a parabolic function with vertex as 5%C. This appears to be because of non-homogeneous bundling of polymer strands within the gel.
 This gel material can also withstand high voltage gradients, is amenable to various staining and destaining procedures, and can be digested to extract separated fractions or dried for autoradiography and permanent recording.